MeRupamGanguly/Golang-Deltas/README.md

 ```

-- `$lookup` stage in MongoDB aggregation allows you to perform a left outer join to retrieve documents from another collection and include them in your result set.
+- `$lookup` is a stage in MongoDB aggregation, that allows you to perform a left outer join to retrieve documents from another collection and include them in your result set.

 ```json
 // Orders Collection: